rmlescano2023/Game-Development/README.md

 ### Player:
 * Player will use a humanoid (farmer or city worker) sprite
 * Player can do the following inputs:
 > Jump: Press Spacebar to make the player jump.
 Utilize Rigidbody Physics.2.
-Crouch/Slide: Press the Down Arrow Key or S key to make the Player Slide.You may change the size of the collider here or have 2 different collidercomponents which you can turn on or off.
+Crouch/Slide: Press the Down Arrow Key or S key to make the Player Slide.
+You may change the size of the collider here or have 2 different collidercomponents which you can turn on or off.
 Other approaches would also bewelcome.
 * There are a bunch of animations that are given along with the sprite.
 Makesure to select the appropriate animation for each action.
 You may change, add,or manipulate the animation parameters as well as the animation map toachieve what you want.

 ### Background and obstacles: